xamarin/xamarin-macios/docs/managed-static-registrar.md

-For technical reasons, this implemented using multiple levels of functions if there are a significant number of UnmanagedCallersOnly methods, because it seems the JIT will compile the target for every function pointer in a method, even if tha function pointer isn't loaded at runtime.
+For technical reasons, this implemented using multiple levels of functions if there are a significant number of UnmanagedCallersOnly methods, because it seems the JIT will compile the target for every function pointer in a method, even if the function pointer isn't loaded at runtime.
 This means that if there's 1.000 methods in the lookup table, the JIT will have to compile all the 1.000 methods the first time the lookup method is called if the lookup was implemented in a single function, even if the lookup method will eventually